 An ecosystem is comprised of all living things that share an environment, from plants and animals to microscopic organisms.
 Everything in an ecosystem has an important role that brings balance, continuity, and beauty.

 The Amazon rainforest is the most extensive tropical forest on Earth, with the highest density of plant and animal species anywhere.
 The Amazon provides essential ecosystem services, stabilizing the world’s rainfall patterns and storing massive amounts of carbon that mitigate climate change.
 These forests are also home to millions of indigenous people.
-Learn more about our work in the Peruvian Amazon here.
+Learn more.

-Andean Cloud Forest
+Andean Cloud Forests

 The Andean cloud forests hold the highest number of endemic species – plants and animals that are found nowhere else in the world.
 Many biologists consider these forests to be the world’s greatest conservation priority, due to the sheer number of species and high degree of threat.
+Learn more.

-Coastal and Marine Areas
+Marine, Coastal and Wetlands

 Mangroves, estuaries, lagoons, and oceans support the complex webs of life that sustain marine fisheries and provide the freshwater to form wetlands.
 They are also significant for their marine biodiversity and critical for migratory birds.
 The Ecuadorian, Colombian,and Peruvian marine areas where we work are some of the richest on Earth.
-Learn more about our plans to create Peru’s first Tropical Pacific Seas Reserve.
+Learn more.